 At present, JPMorgan Chase is the largest bank in the United States by market capitalization and asset under management.
 In the year 2017, the company reported revenue of US$ 99.62 billion and a net income of US$ 24.45 billion.

 HSBC Headquarters in London | Image Courtesy: Wikimedia Commons

 Market Capitalization: US$ 187 billion

-HSBC is a British banking behemoth, which is currently the largest bank in the entire Europe.
+HSBC, a British banking behemoth, is currently the largest financial institution in Europe with a global presence.
 The company was initially established in British Hong Kong around 1885 as Hongkong and Shanghai Banking Corporation.
-The bank went through a series of structural changes and was finally restructured into its current form in 1991.
+It went through a series of structural changes and was finally restructured into its current form in 1991.

-In 2017, HSBC reported total revenue of US$ 51.4 billion, a 7% increase from US$ 40 billion a year before and US$ 17.1 billion in profit before tax.
-The company was involved in major controversies at least half-a-dozen time since 2003.
+The company was involved in major controversies at least half-a-dozen times since 2003.
 The LIBOR scandal and money laundering case in 2003 and 2012 are few such cases.